 On September 17, 2007, the Company's Board of Directors approved a resolution to effect a reverse stock split of the Company's common stock at an exchange ratio resulting in an estimated fair market value per share in a range of \$14.00 - \$16.00 with a corresponding change to the par value of the common stock.
-The reverse stock split will occur upon effectiveness of the Company's Registration Statement in advance of the conversion of the preferred stock into common stock.
+On October 22, 2007, a 0.632-for-1 reverse stock split became effective.
 Any fractional shares resulting from the reverse stock split were rounded to the nearest whole share.
-The Company has assumed a 0.632-for-1 reverse stock split for purposes of restating all common share and per share amounts for all periods presented and adjusting the conversion ratio of preferred to common shares.
+All common share and per share amounts for all periods presented have been restated and the conversion ratio of preferred to common shares has been adjusted for the 0.632-for-1 reverse stock split.